Discovering the Best High Caffeine Teas: Which Type of Tea Has the Most Caffeine?

 Q: How does consuming high caffeine teas affect my daily caffeine intake?

 A: Consuming high caffeine teas could help increase your daily caffeine intake.
+For those looking to limit or quit coffee, high-caffeine teas can be a helpful alternative, offering a smoother transition and reduced dependency.
 It’s important to monitor your caffeine consumption to ensure it stays within the recommended daily intake.
 A high intake of caffeine could potentially lead to side effects like jitteriness, trouble sleeping, and rapid heartbeat.

 Q: What teas contain the highest caffeine?